19hours/sg-statutes/Acts/Banking Act.md

 [23/2001]

-(3) No person shall, on or after 18th July 2001, enter into any agreement or arrangement, whether oral or in writing and whether express or implied, to act together with any person with respect to the acquisition, holding or disposal of, or the exercise of rights in relation to, their interests in voting shares of an aggregate of 5% or more of the nominal amount of all voting shares in a designated financial institution, without first obtaining the approval of the Minister.
+(3) No person shall, on or after 18th July 2001, enter into any agreement or arrangement, whether oral or in writing and whether express or implied, to act together with any person with respect to the acquisition, holding or disposal of, or the exercise of rights in relation to, their interests in voting shares of an aggregate of 5% or more of the total votes attached to all voting shares in a designated financial institution, without first obtaining the approval of the Minister.

 [23/2001]